niwcpac/mole/docs/raw/basic_config.md

     ```

 ## **Entities**
-This model provides an abstraction for any unit or system you wish to track.
-This could be a system that's undergoing testing or an orchestration element that you're configuring.
+This model provides an abstraction for any unit or system we wish to track.
+This could be a system that's undergoing testing or an orchestration element that we're configuring.

 Each entity will need an entity type.
 We can also assign a list of capabilities to an entity type, signifying that every entity of this type has these properties.
 We can further distinguish individual entities by assigning mods to them, where mods can have multiple capabilities.